MdotAmaan/BSCustomTrailsGuide/README.md

 ![shader](Images/shader.jpg)

-- Then we can add our trail texture to the material by adding it to the particle texture field
+- Then we can add our trail texture to the material by adding it to the Particle Texture field

 ![texture](Images/texture.jpg)

-- In the Tint Color field, you can adjust the alpha slider to determine how dark / bright your trail should be.
+- In the Tint Color field, you can adjust the alpha slider to determine how dark / bright your trail will be.

 ![tint](Images/tint.jpg)

 - We're almost done!
-Now all you gotta do is add the trail material the scripts on both sabers
+Now all you gotta do is add the trail material to both sabers.

 - Select both sabers in your hierarchy and drag the material onto the Trail Material field.